 § 907.
-Duties of the Board.
+Organization of the Board.

-The board shall have the following duties:
+- (a) Duties of the Board.
+The board shall have the following duties: - (1) to take all actions necessary and appropriate to implement the provisions of this chapter; - (2) to develop standards governing the delivery of indigent defense services, including: - (i) standards governing eligibility for indigent defense services; - (ii) standards for maintaining and operating regional tribal public defender officers, if any regional tribal public defender offices are established; - (iii) standards prescribing minimum experience, training, and other qualifications for tribal public defenders; - (iv) standards for tribal public defender caseloads; - (v) standards for the evaluation of tribal public defenders; - (vi) standards for independent, competent, and efficient representation of clients whose cases present conflicts of interest; and

-- (a) to develop standards governing the delivery of indigent defense services, including: - (1) standards governing eligibility for indigent defense services; - standards for maintaining and operating regional tribal public defender officers, if any regional tribal public defender offices are established; - (3) standards prescribing minimum experience, training, and other qualifications for tribal public defenders; - (4) standards for tribal public defender caseloads; - (5) standards for the evaluation of tribal public defenders; - (6) standards for independent, competent, and efficient representation of clients whose cases present conflicts of interest; and - (7) such other standards as are necessary and appropriate to ensure the delivery of adequate indigent defense services; - (b) to establish regional tribal public defender offices, if determined to be necessary and appropriate; - (c) to adopt bylaws; and - (d) to approve and submit to the Band Assembly a biennial budget request.
+- (vii) such other standards as are necessary and appropriate to ensure the delivery of adequate indigent defense services; - (3) to establish regional tribal public defender offices, if determined to be necessary and appropriate; - (4) to adopt bylaws; - (5) to approve and submit to the Band Assembly a biennial budget request; - to avoid interfering with attorney-client relationships or directing legal outcomes in matters involving Band Member Legal Services attorneys or clients; and - (7) to refrain from sharing with others information obtained or learned at Band Member Legal Services board meetings or related to a Band Member Legal Services matter, except with express consent of the board.
+Breach of this duty constitutes good cause to remove the director from the board.